Your Pain Is Our Pleasure

 Examination of the historical use of the two letters “OK” indicate otherwise, wishful thinking that things are otherwise notwithstanding.

-What is most revealing is our never ending compulsion to gauge and judge others by their use of language.</blockquote>Well, what is it you think it reveals?
-(And why is it that you think it is a compulsion?)
+What is most revealing is our never ending compulsion to gauge and judge others by their use of language.

 Language is a representation of thought.
 Poorly formed language indicates poorly formed thought.
 True, sometimes that apparent indication mistakenly apprehended, such as when the language is not the native language of the speaker.